mholzen/system/docs/principles.md

 `http://localhost:3001/generators/os/homedir/call/files/.log/generate,generators.lines/transform,transformers.tail,n:500`

 Log to file in JSON and in text (#TODO)
+Logs can be viewed as a resource, filtered by source.

-Pipes provide natural points of inspection, between every handler:  `/handlers/debug`
+Pipes provide natural points of inspection, between every handler:  `/handlers/log`

 `http://localhost:3001/functions/generators/process/cwd/call/apply,mappers.content/map,mappers.stat/apply,mappers.resolve/map,mappers.get,size/reduce,reducers.sum`

-Logs can be viewed as a resource, filtered by source.
+Use a router flag `?log` to log a copy of the input data of every handler:
+Use a router flag `?debug` to save and inspect a copy of the input data of every handler:

 ## Semantics

+Because we know how the result was generated, we know more about a value.  e.g a sum of size can be displayed with the right unit

 Embrace semantics through the Principle of least astonishment (POLA)